-The Company plans to grant stock options to its key employees, including executives, in the first quarter of the year, similar to the timing of the Company's grants made in 2015 and similar to the timing of grants made by its former parent company National Oilwell Varco.
+Historically, the Company has granted stock options to its key employees, including executives, in the first quarter of the year.
 The Company does not have any program, plan or practice to time its option grants to its executives in coordination with the release of material non-public information, and has not timed its release of material non-public information for the purposes of affecting the value of executive compensation.
 The Company does not set the grant date of its stock option grants to new executives in coordination with the release of material non-public information.